iXingo/learn/README.md

 # learn
-This is project created for shawn to learn new technology; and do some test.
+This project was created for shawn to learn new technology.